 Deep Work Reading Habits: 9 Science-Backed Strategies for Focused Learning in 2026

-The average knowledge worker switches between 10 apps 25 times per day.
+The average knowledge worker switches between 10 apps 25 times per day, according to Asana's 2022 Anatomy of Work Index.
 That's not productivity—it's chaos disguised as work.
-Meanwhile, 88% of highly successful people dedicate at least 30 minutes daily to focused reading and self-improvement.
+Meanwhile, 88% of highly successful people dedicate at least 30 minutes daily to focused reading and self-improvement, based on Thomas Corley's five-year Rich Habits study of 233 wealthy individuals.

 The difference between those who stay informed and those who drown in information isn't intelligence—it's their deep work reading habits.
-In a world where the average person can only focus on a task for 11 minutes before being interrupted, mastering focused reading has become a genuine competitive advantage.
+University of California researcher Dr. Gloria Mark has documented that the average worker now sustains focus for only 47 seconds on a digital task before switching, down from 2.5 minutes in 2004.
+Mastering focused reading has become a genuine competitive advantage.

 | Strategy | Key Benefit | Time Investment |